Team-Gitta/Gitta-Self-driving-Contest/README.md

 ## Measuring the height of the pot

-Measure the height of the pot using the point position at the top of the QR code.
+The height of the pot is measured using the point position at the top of the QR code.

-Determine which section comes in according to the height of the pot and send it to the robot arm stm board.
+QRcode processing program determines which section comes in according to the height of the pot and send it to the robot arm stm board.

 ![height](https://user-images.githubusercontent.com/68395698/110616143-91437100-81d7-11eb-87ea-a7df586a4a62.JPG)